Mississippi Seafood Industry

 - Seafood restaurants include the retail trade of seafood products by eating and drinking places.

-Components of Economic Impacts
+Components of Economic Impacts or Contributions

-Total economic impact is the sum of direct, indirect, and induced impacts.
+The total economic impact is the sum of direct, indirect, and induced impacts.

 Direct impacts express the economic impacts in the sector in which the expenditure was initially made.